yodaos-project/yoda.js/README.md

 Ensure you have a connected YodaOS device via ADB v1.0.39.

-**Define your .testrc**
+**Define your test.json**

-`.testrc` is the configuration in JSON for your testing jobs.
+`test.json` is the configuration in JSON for your testing jobs.
 An example is here:

 ```json
 {